calimero-project/calimero-server/README.md

 ### Dependencies

 The Calimero KNXnet/IP server requires `calimero-core` and `calimero-device`.
-_Optional_ dependencies, required for communication over serial ports:
+_Optional_ dependencies, required for serial communication:

-* Any of the native libraries in the `serial-native` repository, or `calimero-rxtx` for using RXTX or any RXTX descendant/compatible library on your platform.
+* TP-UART / FT1.2: `serial-native` (with its JNI libraries), or `calimero-rxtx` for using any RXTX descendant/compatible library on your platform.
-* For KNX USB or KNX RF USB communication links, `calimero-core` depends on `org.usb4java:usb4java-javax` (and its transitive closure).
+* KNX USB or KNX RF USB: `calimero-usb` (and its transitive closure).

 ### Docker image